SAP/luigi/docs/navigation-parameters-reference.md

 ### compound
 - **type**: object
 - **description**: It is possible to compound web components in one micro frontend.
-Within this object the layout of the web components can be defined.
-In addition you can configure nested web components.
-In that case the parent web component has to be defined a slot with a name to plug in the child web component.
+Within this object, the layout of the web components can be defined.
+In addition, you can configure nested web components.
+In that case the parent web component has to be defined by a slot with a name to plug in the child web component.
 For example `<header><slot name="header">header</slot></header>`.
 Web components can communicate over an event bus.
 - **attributes**:
   - **renderer**: